George Guvamatanga: Personal life

-Guvamatanga is married and has children.
-He and eight family members contracted and recovered from COVID-19 in 2020, an experience he described as near-fatal according to Temba Mliswa He is known to be a supporter of Arsenal Football Club, reportedly traveling to the UK on a private jet to watch matches, courtesy of business associate Kudakwashe Regimond Tagwirei.
+Guvamatanga is married to Angela Guvamatanga, a farmer with no public profile.
+He and eight family members contracted and recovered from COVID-19 in 2020, an experience he described as near-fatal, according to Temba Mliswa.
+He is known to be a supporter of Arsenal Football Club, reportedly traveling to the UK on a private jet to watch matches, courtesy of business associate Kudakwashe Regimond Tagwirei.